auraaksha/projects/README.md

-# This repository contains projects I have worked on during my study as an Information System student
+# This repository contains projects I worked on during my study as an Information System student in Airlangga University